dsgoryachev/dsgoryachev/README.md

 👋 **Hi, I’m Dmitry**

-I'm working with Telegram bots and construction technology APIs.
+I'm working on Telegram bots and BIM platform APIs.

 🧰 **Skills and API:**